EVerest/everest-utils/everest-testing/README.md

 ## Core Utils

 ### everest_core
-The EverestCore class wraps the running EVerest instance and takes care of providing a proper
+The EverestCore class wraps the running EVerest instance and takes care of providing a proper set up environment (including the generation of temporary directories and adjusting the configuration accordingly.
+Note that in order to do so, EverestCore generates a temporary configuration file.)

 ### test_controller

-Controller that can be used to start/stop the Everest instance and send events to control/simulate the stack's bevhaior.
+Controller that can be used to start/stop the Everest instance and send events to control/simulate the stack's behavior.

 ### Fixtures